porkbellie/superconductivity-lieb-lattice-2025/README.md

 ## Future To Do

-- Write adaptive S-G program to refine S-G filtering.
+- Write adaptive S-G program to refine filtering.